-Blanca contributes to the SESLINK research group by bringing together her empirical knowledge of small-scale fisheries in Mexico and diverse methodologies to understand the structure and dynamics of Social-Ecological Systems across scales.
+González García-Mon brings together empirical knowledge of small-scale fisheries and small-scale agriculture, and diverse methodologies to understand social-ecological systems across scales.
 She is currently using network analysis and agent-based models as her main analytical tools to studythe structure and dynamics of trade networks within social-ecological systems.

 She also holds a Bachelor’s degree in Biology from the Autonoma University of Madrid (2011-2015).
-In Madrid, she collaborated with the social-ecological systems laboratory, where she was initiated to social-ecological systems research working in the project ‘Ecosystem services assessment applied to fisheries management’.
+In Madrid, she collaborated with the social-ecological systems laboratory, where she was initiated to social-ecological systems research working in the project “Ecosystem services assessment applied to fisheries management’ in Spain.

 Awards and achievements: